Last Updated: December 13, 2016

 THE BLUE NOTE LIBERTY YEARS (1966-70): a collector’s view.

-Purist collectors often tend to focus on “original” Blue Notes, meaning specifically records manufactured prior to the sale Of Blue Note and its catalogue of recordings to Liberty Records Inc. in 1966.
-Some seek only the most sought after 1st pressing.
+Collectors focus on “original Blue Note”, records manufactured prior to the sale Of Blue Note and its catalogue of recordings to Liberty Records Inc. in 1966.
+Some seek only the most sought-after first pressing, in mono.
 However there is a considerable body of good music released during the Liberty years, of excellent pressing quality, and less expensive Liberty reissues are encountered frequently among records for sale, not always properly described, so it is important to be aware of the transition to the Liberty years.

 Liberty continued a programme of over 300 new Blue Note releases in the 4000 series, from BN 4250 up to 4435.
 Many were recorded at van Gelder’s Englewood Cliffs Studios, featuring artists such as Duke Pearson, Big John Patton, Lou Donaldson, Bobby Hutcherson, McCoy Tyner and Hank Mobley, all of which recordings have their first release on “Division of Liberty” labels – “Original Liberty 1st press”.
 Sadly, a good number of Blue Note’s original artists fell out of favour.

 Blue Note re-issues by Liberty